-- To create a focus for rounded learning and experience which fosters an educational environment that meets the needs of students and delivers educational programs into the future. - To create an educational environment that is consistent with the Vision, Mission and Core Values of the School. - To assist in developing the objectives of the XC150 Strategic Plan. - To accommodate a progressive and adaptive learning and teaching environment that is capable of evolving to the increasing role of technology in education and future technological advancement. - To create an educational facility that aligns with the College's structure and establishment of learning precincts.
+- To create a focus for rounded learning and experience which fosters an educational environment that meets the needs of students and delivers educational programs into the future. - To create an educational environment that is consistent with the Vision.
+Mission and Core Values of the School. - To assist in developing the objectives of the XC150 Strategic Plan. - To accommodate a progressive and adaptive learning and teaching environment that is capable of evolving to the increasing role of technology in education and future technological advancement. - To create an educational facility that aligns with the College's structure and establishment of learning precincts.

-- To assist in developing the desired sense of identity and address to the school within the surrounding environment. - That the proposed layout responds to the opportunities and constraints of the site with innovation and appropriately responds to its interfaces and the surrounding environment. - To ensure that the school continues to integrate into the surrounding community. - To create a positive and attractive learning environment. - To recognise the history of Xavier College and retain elements of the College that are acknowledged as being of heritage significance. - To demonstrate a high level of Ecologically Sustainable Design (ESD) in any new buildings within the school. - To integrate landscaping through the school and to enrich the landscape setting of the school. - To consider how preference is given to locating increases to building envelopes away from sensitive residential interfaces - To limit amenity impacts to adjoining residential interfaces
+- To assist in developing the desired sense of identity and address to the school within the surrounding environment. - That the proposed layout responds to the opportunities and constraints of the site with innovation and appropriately responds to its interfaces and the surrounding environment. - To ensure that the school continues to integrate into the surrounding community. - To create a positive and attractive learning environment. - To recognise the history of Xavier College and retain elements of the College that are acknowledged as being of heritage significance. - To integrate landscaping through the school and to enrich the landscape setting of the school. - To consider how preference is given to locating increases to building envelopes away from sensitive residential interfaces. - To limit amenity impacts to adjoining residential interfaces. - Construction Management Plans and Waste Management Plans will be provided during the permit application stages for each building to ensure impacts are appropriately mitigated.